18F/18f.gsa.gov/_posts/2015-09-09-how-a-two-day-spring-moved-an-agency-twenty-years-forward.md

 - our projects
 - user research
 - consulting
-excerpt: "Since November, I’ve been working with a team from 18F and USCIS to develop my.uscis.gov, a customer-facing site to help users navigate their relationship with the agency.
-USCIS approached 18F about the partnership because they wanted to improve the experience for millions of users like my husband and me."
+excerpt: "At 18F Consulting, we experiment with ways to empower agencies to build cost-efficient, excellent digital solutions.
+Recently we partnered with the Department of Labor’s Wage and Hour Division to run a two day “Design/Dev Agile Sprint” to help them modernize their Field Operations Handbook."
-description: "Since November, I’ve been working with a team from 18F and USCIS to develop my.uscis.gov, a customer-facing site to help users navigate their relationship with the agency.
-USCIS approached 18F about the partnership because they wanted to improve the experience for millions of users like my husband and me."
+description: "At 18F Consulting, we experiment with ways to empower agencies to build cost-efficient, excellent digital solutions.
+Recently we partnered with the Department of Labor’s Wage and Hour Division to run a two day “Design/Dev Agile Sprint” to help them modernize their Field Operations Handbook."
 image: /assets/blog/labor-handbook/foh-screenshot.jpg
 ---

-At 18F Consulting we experiment with [ways to empower agencies ](https://18f.gsa.gov/consulting/)to build cost-efficient, excellent digital solutions.
+At 18F Consulting, we experiment with [ways to empower agencies ](https://18f.gsa.gov/consulting/)to build cost-efficient, excellent digital solutions.
 Recently we partnered with the Department of Labor’s Wage and Hour Division (WHD) to run a two day “Design/Dev Agile Sprint.”